ManashSwain/FacebookLoginPageClone/README.md

 Welcome to our Facebook login page clone project!
 This project aims to replicate the user interface of the Facebook login page using HTML, CSS, and Tailwind CSS.

+URL : The project is live at https://manashswain.github.io/FacebookLoginPageClone/

 Description

 This webpage mimics the design and layout of the Facebook login page, providing users with a familiar interface for logging into their Facebook accounts.
 While this project focuses solely on the front-end design, it closely resembles the appearance and functionality of the original Facebook login page, including: